paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-045-tsunami-warning-and-education.md

 **(d) Tsunami warning centers**

 (1) **In general** — The Administrator shall support or maintain centers to support the tsunami warning system required by subsection (c).
-The Centers shall include—
+The Centers 11 So in original. shall include—

   (A) the National Tsunami Warning Center, located in Alaska, which is primarily responsible for Alaska and the continental United States;